runabol/tork-docs/src/app/runtime/page.md

 type = "docker" # this is already the default
 ```

+### Sandbox mode (Experimental)

+Sandbox mode is an experimental security feature which forces containers to run as non-root.

+When turned on (`TORK_RUNTIME_DOCKER_SANDBOX=true`) for a given worker, docker images will be automatically extended and added a `tork` user.

+If the `tork` user already exists on the image, Tork will respect that.
+This is useful if you want to have better control over the creation and assignment of permissions to the `tork` user.

+Use of this feature assumes the worker has access to the `busybox:stable` image (either locally or by means of a pull).

 ## Shell

 This runtime environment is only supported on unix/linux systems.
 When using the Shell runtime, tasks execute as a forked process on the host machine that is running Tork.